 Head Coach Adam Foote

-Jason Smith was hired as the 10th head coach in the history of the Kelowna Rockets on July 6, 2016.
+Adam Foote was hired as the 11th head coach in the history of the Kelowna Rockets on October 23, 2018.

 Assistant Coach Kris Mallette

 Kris Mallette joined the Kelowna Rockets coaching staff in the summer of 2014.
 A former hard-nosed player who played in 249 career WHL games, 152 of those with the Rockets, Mallette joined the Kelowna coaching staff after five years as an assistant coach at various levels.

 After his junior career, Mallette played professionally for nine seasons before retiring and moving on to coaching after the 2008-09 season.

 Mallette lives in Kelowna with his wife Susie and their two daughters Grace and Kaitlyn.